angelolloqui/SwiftKotlin/README.md

 ## Status

-**Attention: The project is going through a major refactor to use an AST instead of a tokenizer.
-Work is being done under the `feature/swift-tranform` branch.
-It will be integrated into the main branch as soon as it is in a comparable state, which will be by beginning of October 2017**

-The project is in active development, with many rules still to be implemented.
+The project is in active development, with many rules and improvements still to be implemented.
 Some of them include:

-- [ ] Constructors
+- [x] Constructors
 - [x] Simple Control flow statments (`guard`, `if`, `for`, `while`, `switch`)
 - [x] Composed Control flow statments (multiple `guard`, `if let`)
-- [ ] Exception handling
-- [ ] Extensions
+- [x] Extensions
 - [x] Keyword replacements (`val`, `this`, `fun`, ...)
-- [ ] Basic memory management
+- [x] Basic memory management (`weak`, captures,...)
-- [ ] Advanced memory management
 - [x] Function returns and named parameters
-- [ ] Basic property transfromers
+- [x] Basic property transfromers (getters and setters)
 - [ ] Advance property transformers (`lazy`, `didSet`,...)
-- [ ] Static to Companion
+- [x] Static to Companion
 - [x] Struct to data class
-- [ ] String interpolators
+- [x] String interpolators
 - [x] Foundation types (arrays, maps,...)
+- [x] Basic exception handling syntax
+- [ ] Simple enums
+- [ ] Complex enum cases to Sealed classes
 - ...

 With the implemented rules you can get already a pretty decent Kotlin output for many of your classes.
 The rest will come in future releases.